oguzhanaslann/kitup_clone/README.md

 # kitup_clone
-A simple clone of Kitup app by using SwiftUI
+A simple clone of Kitup app by using SwiftUI...